korrel8r/korrel8r/README.md

 - These PVs are filling up, I want to see…
 - Cluster is using more storage than I expected, I want to see…

-# Implentation Concepts

-The following concepts are represented by interfaces in the korrel8 package.
-Support for a new domain implements these interfaces:

-**Domain** \
-A family of signals with common storage and representation.
-Examples: resource, alert, metric, trace

-**Store** \
-A source of signal data from some Domain.
-Examples: Loki, Prometheus, Kubernetes API server.

-**Query**  \
-A URL or URI reference to fetch a set of signals from a Store

-**Class**  \
-A subset of signals in a Domain with a common schema (field definitions).
-Examples: Pod (k8s), Event(k8s), `KubeContainerWaiting`(alert), log_logged_bytes_total(metric)

-**Object** \
-An instance of a signal.

-**Rule**  \
-Apply to an instance of a *start* Class, generate a query for a *goal* Class.
-Rules are written in terms of domain-specific objects and query languages, but the start and goal can be in different domains (e.g. k8s/Service.v1 → loki/log)
-Currently rules are defined as Go templates, see ./rules for examples.

-# Conflicting Vocabularies

-The correlation problem would be simpler if there was a single vocabulary to describe resource and signal attributes.
-The [Open Telemetry Project](https://opentelemetry.io/) aims to create such a standard vocabulary for observability.

-OpenShift tracing uses Open Telemetry notation.
-However, OpenShift logging and metrics do not.
-They each use a different convention that was established before Open Telemetry existed.

-Historically, observability tools have developed in "silos" without standardization.
-Different conventions adopted in each domain are now entrenched and difficult to change.
-A single vocabulary may eventually become universal, but in the medium term we have to handle mixed signals.